Word counting that works across real languages

 A developer or localization manager reviews Chinese, Japanese, Arabic, or Korean interface strings and uses language-aware counts instead of relying on a generic space split.

-This is especially useful when you are turning messy source material into something reusable: a founder note into a LinkedIn post, a script outline into a speech, or a rough idea into a first publishable draft.
+Use it when messy source material needs to become reusable: a founder note into a LinkedIn post, a script outline into a speech, or a rough idea into a first publishable draft.

 Frequently Asked Questions